rt75272/Masters/README.md

 # Graduate
-MS in Artificial Intelligence and Machine Learning
+MS in Artificial Intelligence and Machine Learning with Colorado State University - Global